Rancho Cucamonga, California: Libraries

 The city of Rancho Cucamonga has two public libraries, with a combined total of over 200,000 volumes.
 The library at 7368 Archibald Avenue opened in 1994 and was remodeled in the summer of 2008.
 The Paul A. Biane library at 12505 Cultural Center Drive at the Victoria Gardens Cultural Center opened in August 2006.
-In 2013, the Rancho Cucamonga Public Library was a recipient of the National Medal for Museum and Library Services, the nation's highest honor that can be bestowed on a Library or Museum.
+In 2013, the Rancho Cucamonga Public Library was a recipient of the National Medal for Museum and Library Services, the nation's highest honor that can be bestowed on a library or museum.

 Infrastructure

-Rancho Cucamonga's location at the base of the San Gabriel Mountains has necessitated the use of numerous control channels and basins to reduce the seasonal flood danger from the several streams descending from the range.
-In past years, some of the city's roads were known for flooding.
-Hermosa Avenue, in particular, now features many high curbs and extra-large storm drain grates to reduce flooding.